 Of our largest primary mortgage insurers, PMI Mortgage Insurance Co., Triad Guaranty Insurance Corporation and Republic Mortgage Insurance Company are under various forms of supervised control by their state regulators and are in run-off.
 Entering run-off may close off a source of profits and liquidity that may have otherwise assisted a mortgage insurer in paying claims under insurance policies, and could also cause the quality and speed of its claims processing to deteriorate.
-These three mortgage insurers provided a combined \$7.6 billion, or 6%, of our risk in force mortgage insurance coverage of our single-family guaranty book of business as of March 31, 2017.
+These three mortgage insurers provided a combined \$7.1 billion, or 5%, of our risk in force mortgage insurance coverage of our single-family guaranty book of business as of June 30, 2017.

-Although the financial condition of our mortgage insurer counterparties currently approved to write new business has improved in recent years, there is still risk that these counterparties may fail to fulfill their obligations to pay our claims under insurance policies.
-If we determine that it is probable that we will not collect all of our claims from one or more of our mortgage insurer counterparties, it could result in an increase in our loss reserves, which could adversely affect our results of operations, liquidity, financial condition and net worth.
+We have counterparty credit risk relating to the potential insolvency of, or non-performance by, mortgage insurers that insure single-family loans we purchase or guarantee.
+There is risk that these counterparties may fail to fulfill their obligations to pay our claims under insurance policies.
+If we determine that it is probable that we will not collect all of our claims from one or more of our mortgage insurer counterparties, it could increase our loss reserves, which could adversely affect our results of operations, liquidity, financial condition and net worth.

 When we estimate the credit losses that are inherent in our mortgage loans and under the terms of our guaranty obligations we also consider the recoveries that we will receive on primary mortgage insurance, as mortgage insurance recoveries would reduce the severity of the loss associated with defaulted loans.
 We evaluate the financial condition of our mortgage insurer counterparties and adjust the contractually due recovery amounts to ensure that only probable losses as of the balance sheet date are included in our loss reserve estimate.
-As a result, if our assessment of one or more of our mortgage insurer counterparties' ability to fulfill their respective obligations to us worsens, it could result in an increase in our combined loss reserves.
-As of March 31, 2017 and December 31, 2016, the amount by which our estimated benefit from mortgage insurance reduced our total combined loss reserves was \$1.2 billion and \$1.4 billion, respectively.
+As a result, if our assessment of one or more of our mortgage insurer counterparties' ability to fulfill their respective obligations to us worsens, it could increase our combined loss reserves.
+As of June 30, 2017 and December 31, 2016, the amount by which our estimated benefit from mortgage insurance reduced our combined loss reserves was \$1.1 billion and \$1.4 billion, respectively.

-We had outstanding receivables of \$1.0 billion recorded in "Other assets" in our condensed consolidated balance sheets as of March 31, 2017 and December 31, 2016 related to amounts claimed on insured, defaulted loans excluding government insured loans.
-Of this amount, \$104 million as of March 31, 2017 and \$141 million as of December 31, 2016 was due from our mortgage sellers or servicers.
-We assessed the total outstanding receivables for collectibility, and they are recorded net of a valuation allowance of \$609 million as of March 31, 2017 and \$638 million as of December 31, 2016.
-The valuation allowance reduces our claim receivable to the amount which is considered probable of collection as of March 31, 2017 and December 31, 2016.
+We had outstanding receivables of \$926 million recorded in "Other assets" in our condensed consolidated balance sheets as of June 30, 2017 and \$1.0 billion as of December 31, 2016 related to amounts claimed on insured, defaulted loans excluding government-insured loans.
+Of this amount, \$106 million as of June 30, 2017 and \$141 million as of December 31, 2016 was due from our mortgage sellers or servicers.
+We assessed the total outstanding receivables for collectibility, and they are recorded net of a valuation allowance of \$612 million as of June 30, 2017 and \$638 million as of December 31, 2016.
+The valuation allowance reduces our claim receivable to the amount which is considered probable of collection as of June 30, 2017 and December 31, 2016.